Stay up-to date with NEET News

 NTA will release NEET Answer Key for various codes like E, F, G, H (1, 2, 3, 4, 5, 6) after the completion of the entrance exam.
 The previous year's answer of NEET for all codes is provided in the table below.

-Announcement of NEET result will be on its official website.
-The NEET result download is facilitated by entering roll number and date of birth.
-The NEET 2021 result scorecard / rank card is required for admissions so candidates must download and keep a copy.
+NEET 2022 results will be announced in the scorecard form on the official website.
+The NEET 2022 result scorecard/rank card is required for admissions so candidates must download and keep a copy.

-- Click on the link given on ntaneet.nic.in
+- Click on the link given on neet.nta.nic.in

 - Enter the NEET Roll Number (as given on admit card) and date of birth in dd/mm/yyyy format